 Here are some more details on the attractions in Krakow’s main square.

 St. Mary’s Basilica

-The Veit Stoss Altar is an impressive wooden cabinet featuring scenes from Mary’s life, all done with fantastic skill and mastery.
+When you step inside, you’ll see the Veit Stoss Altar – an impressive wooden cabinet featuring scenes from Mary’s life, all done with fantastic skill and mastery.

 The ceiling and the stained glass windows are incredible and you can see many different styles of art from different time periods around the building.

 This church was where I first encountered the work of Polish artist Wyspiański; later I saw his work in other places around the city.
 He’s a significant character in the history of Krakow.